rafamrslima/100days-codeup/log.md

 ### Day 97/100
 Crowdfunding web3 project -> today I removed the nonce logic for connecting temporary metadata to campaign creation to avoid wrong nonce in some scenarios, and added a creation_id that is emitted from the chain together with the campaign data.
 And I did some refactoring to fix some bugs in general.

+### Day 98/100
+Crowdfunding web3 project -> today I added the database query to retrieve donations by account, and I added the endpoint in the controller.
+Later I will add the frontend page to consume this endpoint.